CMSgov/qpp-measures-data/README.md

 (benchmark year 2015).

 $YEAR refers to the performance year.
 For measures data, providing a $YEAR is optional.
 If omitted, it defaults to 2017.

-All 2018 quality, PI (Promoting Interoperability, formerly ACI), and IA measures were added as of [release 1.1.3](https://github.com/CMSgov/qpp-measures-data/releases/tag/1.1.3).

 ### Importing the qpp-measures-data module
 Functions take a string version argument and return the appropriate YAML schema or JSON data.